hack-the-crisis-web/htc-web/src/content/tracklists/arts-creativity.md

 ---
 templateKey: tracklists
 title: Arts & Creativity
-hashtag: 'Share and Inspire using the combination #theglobalhack #creativity'
+hashtag: 'Share and Inspire using #theglobalhack #creativity'
 description: >-
   Crises pose serious new challenges to creatives as budgets, funding and exposure will be strained for the foreseeable future.